 Do you want to know how to heat a camper without propane?
 You can still enjoy all the benefits of RV living even when you can’t refill your propane tanks.
-With some creativity and extra planning, you can keep your RV warm all winter.
+With a bit of creativity and extra planning, you can keep your RV warm all winter.

 Winter RVing can be a great experience.
 You get to enjoy all the best that winter offers without worrying about the cost of a hotel or the hassle of packing and unpacking every few days.